v-scornell/MD-101T00-ManagingModernDesktops/Instructions/Labs/06_0401-Installing the MDM Migration Analysis Tool.md

     setting that you should use is displayed next to Group Policy Setting.

 9. Finally notice the settings displayed under **NOT SUPPORTED: Security Account Policies**.
-For now, they cannot be migrated to Intune.
+For now, they cannot be migrated to Microsoft Intune.

 10. Close all Windows.